-Minnie Driver Slams Matt Damon's #MeToo Comments & This Isn't The First Time She's Calling Him Out
+Minnie Driver Slams Matt Damon for His #MeToo Comments — And This Isn't The First Time

 Minnie Driver did not mince words in a recent interview about sexual harassment in Hollywood and beyond.
 During the filmed conversation on Tuesday with the New York Times, Driver dragged Matt Damon for his #MeToo comments that he had made previously.
 She explained exactly what she thought about Damon's opinions on the matter, but also detailed the ways she believes men can be allies in addressing sexual misconduct.

 Damon landed in hot water last December for comments he made in an interview with ABC News that covered the allegations against Harvey Weinstein, Louis C.K., and other men in the industry.
 "I think it’s wonderful that women are feeling empowered to tell their stories, and it’s totally necessary," Damon said, but the comments didn't end there.
 He continued,

 "I do believe that there’s a spectrum of behavior, right?
 And we’re going to have to figure — you know, there’s a difference between, you know, patting someone on the butt and rape or child molestation, right?
 Both of those behaviors need to be confronted and eradicated without question, but they shouldn’t be conflated, right?"

 In her interview with the Times on Tuesday, Driver, who dated Damon 20 years ago after she played opposite him in Good Will Hunting, offered this zinger about Damon: "[He] represented every intelligent, nice white male who feels it is their job to comment on the way that women metabolize stuff.”
 (Bustle reached out to Damon’s rep for comment on Driver’s remarks, but did not receive an immediate response.)